AugustusClient/Augustus-Wiki/src/content/docs/misc/autodisable.md

 Lets you set the distance of blocks for Disable on Teleport

 ## Min teleport distance
-Sets the distance that a Teleport needs to trigger AutoDisable
+Sets the distance that a teleport needs to trigger AutoDisable

 ## Forcedisable modules for x ms
 Will force modules of by the defined time